chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 ### The `required` Attribute

-The `required` attribute marks an `input` as required; the browser won't let you submit the form until the user completes all required fields. `required` also turns on the `:required` CSS pseudo-class.
+- The `required` attribute marks an `input` as required; the browser won't let you submit the form until the user completes all required fields.

-Copy Code
+- `required` also turns on the `:required` CSS pseudo-class.

 ```html
 <form action="#" method="post">